 (1) Actuarial Assumptions

-Valuation Date January 1, 2016

-Cost Method Projected Unit Credit

-Actuarial Asset Valuation Method Sum of actuarial value at beginning of year and the cash flow during the year plus the assumed investment return, adjusted 10% of the amount that the value exceeds or is less than the market value at the end of the year.
+Valuation Date January 1, 2017 Cost Method Projected Unit Credit the year plus the assumed investment return, adjusted 10% of the amount that the value exceeds or is less than the market value at the end of the year.
 The actuarial value is adjusted, if necessary, to be within 20% of market value.

-Assumed Rate of Return on Investments 7.75%

-Projected Salary Increases 3.75%-8.75%, including 3.25% for inflation

-Cost of Living Adjustments 1.00%

-Amortization Method Closed level dollar for remaining unfunded liability

-Remaining Amortization Period Remaining amortization period varies for the bases, with a net effective amortization period of 30 years.